 Causes of Instability and Difficulty Walking:

-4. Spinal Cord disorders may emerge slowly and gradually, often escaping early detection.
+4. Spinal cord disorders may emerge slowly and gradually, often escaping early detection.
 For example, if an individual has arthritic or disc degeneration in the cervical spine, pressure may be put upon the spinal cord creating a unique clinical picture of weakness and unsteadiness.
-If not rectified, serious and permanent damage can occur.
+If not treated, serious and permanent damage can occur.
 There are also medical conditions, such as B12 deficiency or auto-immune inflammatory injuries, which can damage the spinal cord.

-6. Spinal Stenosis, a narrowing in the center of the lumbar spine, is a syndrome with symptoms not so much of back pain or sciatica, but instead a threatening loss of stamina and mobility severely limiting power and independence.
+6. Spinal stenosis, a narrowing in the center of the lumbar spine, is a syndrome with symptoms not so much of back pain or sciatica, but instead a threatening loss of stamina and mobility severely limiting power and independence.

 7. Muscle diseases can create weakness as seen in Myositis, Myopathies, or Myasthenia Gravis.

 In many instances, more than one condition plays a role in limiting balance, stability and walking.
 Falls, and sometimes fractures, can be a serious result of these deteriorating conditions.

 Evaluation and Treatment of Gait and Balance Disorders:

 At Minneapolis Clinic of Neurology, we are concerned with maximizing safety and independence.
 Our physical therapists have extensive training and experience in gait and balance assessment and rehabilitation.